 Medical marijuana is legal in the state of Montana, registered patients may access medical marijuana through licensed medical marijuana businesses that are allowed to grow, process/manufacture and/or dispense medical marijuana.
-Montana voters will see two initiatives, Initiative 190 (I-190) and Constitutional Initiative 118 (CI-118) on the Nov 2020 ballot to legalize adult-use/recreational marijuana in Montana.
+On November 3rd, 2020, Montana voted to pass Initiative 190 (I-190) and Constitutional Initiative 118 (CI-118) to legalize adult-use/recreational marijuana in Montana.
 Learn more about how to get a Montana marijuana business license or schedule a complimentary consultation with our licensing expert, below.

 When to Apply